fostam/php-filelock/README.md

 Simple file based locking.

 ## Features
-- file based locked with flock()
+- file based locking with flock()
 - works on Unix-like systems as well as Windows
 - supports timeout for acquiring lock
-- no dependencies
+- no third-party dependencies

 ## Install
 The easiest way to install FileLock is by using [composer](https://getcomposer.org/):